Russian deputy PM attacks Aeroflot's Man Utd deal

 "State-owned companies should buy ... our (Russian) aircraft.
 I will hold a meeting of producers and buyers on Aug 14," he said in a subsequent post.

-The airline declined to comment and did not say if its executives had received a formal invitation to discuss the soccer sponsorship deal with Rogozin.
+The airline declined to comment and did not say if its executives had received a formal invitation to discuss the football sponsorship deal with Rogozin.

 Aeroflot does not fly to Manchester in northern England, but the contract will allow the 90-year-old airline to promote itself on pitch-side advertising boards at the club's Old Trafford ground and on the club's website.